Generated Ozark river bluff and shoal scene representing Missouri's Current River at Van Buren, not an exact location photo

 Best flows

-Stable moderate flows that preserve shoal definition, bank edges, and a realistic float pace through the Van Buren corridor.
+Stable moderate flows that preserve shoal definition, bank edges, and a realistic float pace through the Van Buren area.

 Skip when the river is muddy enough to erase clean drifts, when the gauge pushes access past comfort, or when you actually want upper-river trout water instead.